ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ~~~~
 1996-12-19T16:39:57-08:00
 ~~~~
-{: }
+{: #rfc3339-datetime title="RFC 3339 date-time with timezone offset"}

-This represents 39 minutes and 57 seconds after the 16th hour of December 19th, 1996 with an offset of -08:00 from UTC.
+{{rfc3339-datetime}} represents 39 minutes and 57 seconds after the 16th hour of
+December 19th, 1996 with an offset of -08:00 from UTC.
-Note that this is equivalent to 1996-12-20T00:39:57Z in UTC.
+Note that this is the same instant in time as `1996-12-20T00:39:57Z`, expressed in UTC.

 ~~~~
 1996-12-19T16:39:57-08:00[America/Los_Angeles]
 ~~~~
-{: }
+{: #datetime-tzname title="Adding a timezone name"}

-This represents the exact same instant as the previous example but additionally specifies the human time zone associated with it ("Pacific Time") for time-zone-aware implementations to take into account.
+{{datetime-tzname}} represents the exact same instant as the previous example but additionally specifies the human time zone associated with it ("Pacific Time") for time-zone-aware implementations to take into account.